Tech-Dex/hiveops/stacks/black-sea/README.md

 - `apps_pool/`: SSD-based — optimized for application configs and fast access.
 - `media_pool/`: HDD-based — bulk storage for downloaded and organized media.

+### Hardlink Note
+In order to have hardlinks works properly the `/media` and `/torrents` directories must be on the same filesystem.
+That means they must be on the same dataset, so `/arr` is a dataset that contains both `media` and `torrents` directories.

 ### 📦 Proposed Dataset Tree
 ```
 apps_pool/